lacayodaniel/walmart-profit-forecast/README.md

 3. Install all packages from pipfile to the virtual environment `pipenv install`

- Simply type `python Walmart.py` to execute the program.
+ Type `python Walmart.py` to execute the program.